Nichiren-shū: Nichiren Shū today

 Nichiren Shū first spread overseas with Japanese immigrants to the United States, then to the Kingdom of Hawaii, Brazil and other locations in the latter half of the 19th century and the early 20th century.
 Presently, there are Nichiren Shū temples and Sanghas in the United States, Japan, Canada, Mexico, Costa Rica, much of South America, India, Korea, Southeast Asia (Indonesia, Malaysia, Singapore and Taiwan), and Europe.

 Nichiren Shū also ordains non-Japanese and non-Japanese speaking men and women, and continues to expand its presence overseas.
 Nichiren Shū maintains relations with other Nichiren schools and non-Nichiren schools.

 In 2010, Nichiren Shū described itself as a "religious organization consisting of about 5,000 temples, 8,000 ministers and 3.8 million members worldwide."

-Differences and similarities with other Nichiren schools
+Differences and similarities with other schools

 Gohonzon

 The sect does not believe in the Dai-Gohonzon revered in Nichiren Shoshu to be superior to other Gohonzons, and rejects the claim that it was truly inscribed by Nichiren as fraudulent.

 Although the Dai Gohonzon in itself is a valid Mandala Gohonzon, this concept of a super Gohonzon that empowers all the others blatantly contradicted Nichiren Daishonin's teachings and, consequently, created a great feeling of mistrust with other temples of Nikko.